 We are obsessed with labels and those labels direct our belief system.
 Labels are what define for us what is right or wrong and what our roles in life are.
 You are a woman so your role is to be a caregiver.
 You are a man so your role is to be a provider.
 These beliefs simplify, but they do not enable growth and exploration.
 Growth and exploration come when we suspend beliefs and question everything.

-I listen to a wonderful podcast called Hardcore History by Dan Carlin and he did a show the start of WW1 where he opened by explaining that people believe in conspiracies because it is more comforting to think there is a secret group somewhere in control than it is to think that everything is random and that the act of one man can change the course of the world.
+I listen to a wonderful podcast called Hardcore History by Dan Carlin and he did a show about the start of WW1 where he opened by explaining that people believe in conspiracies because it is more comforting to think there is a secret group somewhere in control than it is to think that everything is random and that the act of one man can change the course of the world.

-Not long ago I posted an article about how children raised in a secular home turn out as pretty good people.
+Not long ago I posted an article on Facebook about how children raised in a secular home turn out as pretty good people.
 A Facebook friend questioned what would be the motive for a person to behave morally if they do not believe in God.
 I am fascinated by that question no matter how many times I hear it.
 Do we not all experience the joys of being good to each other and creating an environment of peace and happiness whether or not God exists?
 Perhaps, if we focused on just being good to each other more and focused less on labeling and imposing our beliefs on each other, we can find the comfort, control, and understanding that we seek when we choose to believe.